 One of the best types of filtration media is Biomedia or Biological Media.
 Biological media is placed after the mechanical filter media and before chemical media.
 This is because bio-media houses beneficial bacteria or nitrifying bacteria that help breaking down dissolved solid waste into a less toxic form.
 Therefore the media must not be clogged.

-The bacteria can grow on any surface, but don’t simply spread out throughout the tank.
-Nitrifying bacteria tend to grow on the surface where there are most food and oxygen, which means where there is the most flow i.e. in the filter.
+The bacteria can grow on any surface but don’t simply spread out throughout the tank.
+Nitrifying bacteria tend to grow on the surface where there are most food and oxygen, which means where there is the most flow, i.e., in the filter.

 In general, you should never need to replace your media.
 But, you must clean biological media minimally, just enough to remove all the visible debris.
-The older your media is the better it will filter your tank water.
+The older your media is, the better it will filter your tank water.

 Some of the types of biological media are:

 When you are using the sump filter or the canister filter, the mechanical filter is the first media that you will be placed in your filter.
 Mechanical Media the other aquarium filter media type that is the simplest one.
 But, one of the most common ones among other filter media.
 It involves passing tank water through mechanical filters (any type of filter) that acts as a strainer to catch dirt particles that are present in the water.
-Thus, this filter media removes large particles for the water preventing these particles to clog the biological media.
+Thus, this filter media removes large particles from the water preventing these particles from clogging the biological media.
 There are various types of mechanical media.
 Finer the quality of media, the more waste particle it can trap.

 Some of the types of mechanical media are: